 New Testing Screens for New Applications

 Testing Screens are based on the original invention and are still the workhorse models used every day in labs all over the world.
 The simple design is easy to operate and maintain and an effective choice for producing accurate and reliable results.
 Screen Trays for Testing Screen and Test-Master® models are interchangeable.

 - TS-1 is the Testing Screen of choice for accurate and efficient testing of large coarse aggregate samples.
 Five screen trays and a fines collection pan, or dustpan, are held securely in place by Gilson’s unique hydraulic clamping system.

 - TS-2 features the same separation action and screen tray capacity but uses manually operated threaded rods to clamp the trays in place.
 This model is a practical choice when the number of samples tested is not as high.

 - TS-3 is based directly on the TS-1 design but adds space to use an additional screen tray.
 Having one more tray in a test cycle makes it easier to test samples requiring multiple-size fractions.

 - TS-4 addresses the challenge of dust and noise in the lab.
-This model is a variation of the TS-3 design and includes a sound-dampened lid and door to reduce noise and control nuisance dust.
-Interior surfaces lined with sound-dampening material reduce noise propagation.
+This model is a variation of the TS-3 design and includes a sound-damping lid and door to reduce noise and control nuisance dust.
+Interior surfaces lined with sound-damping material reduce noise propagation.
 An integrated digital count-down timer controls operation.